bright-cloud-studio/dixon-inspiration/README.md

 # Bright Cloud Studio's Dixon Inspiration

-This package was designed and created for one specific client and one specific website.
-This package customizes Contao's News system by adding an additional news type "inspiration" that will display alongside regular news posts.
-These "Inspiration" posts are used by teachers when designing visually interesting bulletin boards in classrooms.
+This is a custom package for one specific client.
+Customizes "News" adding support for multiple news types.
+Adds search using Categories.